agencyenterprise/go-libp2p-pubsub-benchmark-tools/README.md

 ### Orchestra

-Orchestra is a command whis spins up a client, and optionally a subnet, and pings the hosts at regularly defined intervals.
+Orchestra is a command which spins up a client, and optionally a subnet, and pings the hosts at regularly defined intervals.
 The client creates a new message id for each new message that it sends.

 The available commands and flags are shown below.